 A final problem is that economic theory has little to say about equity, poverty, and social development issues, which are central to development.
 In part, this is because the basic theory accepts whatever initial distribution of wealth exists and optimizes welfare on that basis of that.
-When there are distribution problems resulting for policies that maximize total output, there are implicit assumptions that somehow those who benefit the most will offset the losses of those adversely affected and still come out ahead.
-This is a mechanism outside of the economic process, and rarely accomplished.
+When there are distribution problems resulting from policies that maximize total output, there are implicit assumptions that somehow those who benefit the most will offset the losses of those adversely affected and still come out ahead.
+This mechanism is outside of the economic process, and rarely accomplished.
 Similarly, improving standards of living or reducing poverty per se are not accounted for in the core theory unless they are reflected in market exchanges.

 I admit that this is neither a complete or 'fair' list of the failings of conventional economic models, but it is an adequate characterization for this exercise.

-Having said this, I also have to admit that a lot of bright and pragmatic economists have recognized these problems and created ways to adapt what is relevant from economics to developing countries and give good advice.
+That said, I also have to state that a lot of bright and pragmatic economists have recognized these problems and created ways to adapt what is relevant from economics to developing countries and give good advice.
 But it is hard to do so in the context of models based on conventional economic theory.
 Even when complete CGE-type models are attempted, the lack of data makes doing them quite difficult to prepare and hard to integrate into policy making processes.
 It takes a long time to get consistent results, and the underlying processes are rarely transparent to policy makers, so they rarely play a key role in decision making.
 More likely, accounting models will be used which generate clear results, based on simple economic assumptions, though the actual process is often not transparent.
 However, since these models do assume market clearing and certain balancing constraints, it is not clear how relevant they are.
-(I am thinking of World Bank and IMF accounting models.)
+I am thinking of World Bank and IMF accounting models.

-Foundations of Systems Dynamics Models: Here I admit from the outset much less expertise.
-I have worked primarily with systems dynamics models developed by the Millennium Institute, and have learned as I go along.
-I did have to overcome initial skepticism of systems dynamics from my early exposure and the rampant criticism in the economics profession of applications like Limits to Growth.
+Foundations of System Dynamics Models: Here I admit from the outset much less expertise.
+I have worked primarily with system dynamics models developed by the Millennium Institute, and have learned as I go along.
+I did have to overcome initial skepticism of system dynamics from my early exposure and the rampant criticism in the economics profession of applications like Limits to Growth.
 So I have come a ways.
-As I understand it, systems dynamics models are not based on an underlying theory of behavior, but rather on describing a series of inter connected events through differential or difference equations that naturally track progress or evolution of a system over time.
+But I still have a lot to learn about the applications of system dynamics to economics.
+As I understand it, system dynamics models are not based on underlying theories of economic behavior, but rather on describing a series of interconnected events through differential (or sometimes difference) equations that track the natural progress or evolution of a system over time.
+In economic system dynamics models, these relations may be based on assumptions about economic agents seeking certain goals and behavior on certain rational principles, so they make sense.